SouZe-San/oms/README.md

 ### 🌱 Seed the db

-after running this `npx prisma migrate` something like this will appear -
+after running this `yarn run db:migrate` something like this will appear -

 ```bash
 Running seed command `ts-node prisma/seed.ts` ...